 Ioannis Moschos is an archaeologist (University of Ioannina, 1990) and a PhD candidate in Aegean Prehistory.
 He joined the Department of Antiquities of Achaea as curator of the Archeological Museum of Patras, being responsible for the exhibition of its collection.
 He has directed and participated in international archaeological excavations of coastal and mountainous settlements in Greece.
 His research interest is mainly related to the relationships and contacts among the peoples of the Central and Eastern Mediterranean through maritime and land routes.

 Nikos Mourtzas studied Geological Sciences (1984) and he earned a PhD in Quaternary Neotectonics from the National Technical University of Athens (NTUA, 1990).
 He has been working as a Consultant Engineering Geologist of Civil Engineering works for 35 years.
 Contract professor of Engineering Geology, Civil Engineering Dept., University of Thessaly.
 Member of the Central Archaeological Council (ΚΑS) of the Ministry of Culture.
+Honorary Research Fellow in the Department of Classics and Archaeology of the University of Nottingham (UK).
 Member of the Committee for Climate Change and Cultural Heritage of the Ministry of Culture, which is assigned the task of formulating the guidelines of the National Action Plan for the protection of cultural heritage from the impact of climate change.
 He was Chairman of the Scientific Committee of the New Archaeological Museum of Patras and member of Committees for the Protection of Archaeological Sites.
 In the context of numerous archaeological and geoarchaeological surveys, he focused on the relative sea level changes during the Quaternary and the palaeogeographic reconstruction of coastal archaeological sites.
-He has published 45 research articles on coastal geomorphology and geoarchaeology.
+He has published many research articles on tectonics, coastal geomorphology and geoarchaeology.

 Paraskevas Panagiotopoulos studied Physics at the National and Kapodistrian University of Athens and the University of Patras (1976).
 He has taught Physics in secondary and higher education for years.
 Among the first to have taught computer science in schools.
 His research interest focuses on forced oscillations and especially on sea water.